 3GPP documents

-Over the past decade, we have worked on a lot of invalidation projects on patents related to telecommunication technologies like LTE, UMTS, GSM, et cetera.
-We devised a lot of unconventional search methodologies and proprietary tools along the way.
+Over the past decade, we have worked on numerous invalidation projects involving patents related to telecommunications technologies such as LTE, UMTS, GSM, and so on.
+We developed many unconventional search methodologies and proprietary tools along the way.

 Today, a large part of our client base is from the telecom domain.
 The tools and methodologies developed in conjunction give us the speed and quality to execute these projects.

-One of the methods we devised is to explore workgroup meetings of different standard bodies like 3GPP.
-Telecom companies that are part of standard bodies, before filing a patent, present the proposal/solution in a meeting.
-There is a high chance of finding a patent for such proposed documents/solutions by a company.
+One of the methods we devised is to explore workgroup meetings of different standard bodies, such as 3GPP.
+Telecom companies that are part of standard bodies present the proposal/solution before filing a patent in a meeting.
+There is a high likelihood of a company obtaining a patent for such proposed documents/solutions.

-So, for the cases where we find a relevant 3GPP document, we check the patents from the concerned assignee.
+So, when we find a relevant 3GPP document, we check the patents of the concerned assignee.
 This very strategy has proved quite fruitful in a multitude of cases.
-One such case was when we located a document R1-070795 that Motorola submitted on February 12-16, 2007.
-When we looked in Motorola’s portfolio, we landed on application US20080188260A1 filed on February 02, 2007 disclosing the similar concept.
+One such case involved locating document R1-070795, which Motorola submitted on February 12-16, 2007.
+When we looked in Motorola’s portfolio, we landed on application US20080188260A1 filed on February 02, 2007, disclosing a similar concept.

 R1-070795: Uplink Power Control for E-UTRA (February 12-16, 2007)